 “(a) (1) Except as otherwise agreed to by the parties in writing, there is a rebuttable presumption, affecting the burden of proof, of decreased need for spousal support if the supported party is cohabiting with a nonmarital partner.
 Upon a determination that circumstances have changed, the court may modify or terminate the spousal support as provided for in Chapter 6 (commencing with Section 3650) of Part 1.

-(2) Holding oneself out to be the husband or wife of the person with whom one is cohabiting is not necessary to constitute cohabitation as the term is used in this subdivision.
+(2) Holding oneself out to be the spouse of the person with whom one is cohabiting is not necessary to constitute cohabitation as the term is used in this subdivision.

-(b) The income of a supporting spouse’s subsequent spouse or nonmarital partner shall not be considered when determining or modifying alimony.
+(b) The income of a supporting spouse’s subsequent spouse or nonmarital partner shall not be considered when determining or modifying spousal support.

-(c) Nothing in this section precludes later modification or termination of alimony on proof of change of circumstances.
+(c) Nothing in this section precludes later modification or termination of spousal support on proof of change of circumstances.”

 The California legislature finally amended Family Code section 4323 to include same-sex relationships, likely as a collateral consequence of the California and the Defense of Marriage Act being struck down by the Supreme Court and an evolution of thought on this subject.
 In the first version of this article written in 2014, before the law changed, we had written, “We expect that, soon, the California legislature will amend this statute to include same-sex partnership coupled with cohabitation short of marriage as a presumption of reduced need, just as it exists in heterosexual cohabitation.”
 Guess what?
 It happened.

 Child support reduction or termination as grounds for an upward California alimony order

 Determination of child support can also act as a material change of circumstance and as grounds to modify spousal support upward under California alimony laws.